klepikhina/klepikhina.github.io/run_log/_posts/2021-5-22-BoulderSkyline.md

 title: Boulder Skyline, Boulder, CO | 17.3mi, 5250ft
 ---

-Kick off the data with a bright and early Boulder Skyline job with David! <a href="https://www.strava.com/activities/5340359880" target="_blank">Link to Strava.</a>
+Kick off the data with a bright and early Boulder Skyline job with David!
+The Boulder Skyline Traverse traces the silhoutte of the front range.
+Though I had done the run a few times, David was the one that came prepared and fed me snacks along the way. <a href="https://www.strava.com/activities/5340359880" target="_blank">Link to Strava.</a>
 <p align="center">
   <img src="{{ site.baseurl }}/run_log/images/May21/BoulderSkyline/skyline_flatirons.jpg" width="1000">&nbsp;
 </p>